Log in

 In this quiz, you'll see a kanji character and you'll need to guess its keyword.
 The keywords are based on James Heisig's book series "Remembering the Kanji".

 We're using the FSRS algorithm to help you learn kanji.
-It's a bit like flashcards, but powered by an algorithm that optimizes on your current and past performance to determine the optimal time to show you the kanji again before you forget it.
+It's like flashcards, but powered by an algorithm that optimizes your learning schedule based on your performance.